Marcelo Estigarribia: Le Mans

 In 2006, Estigarribia moved to Paraguayan side Cerro Porteño, and in August 2008 he was transferred to Le Mans of the Ligue 1.

 Newell's Old Boys

 On 27 December 2009, Estigarribia signed for Newell's Old Boys on loan from Le Mans for 18 months.
 In June 2011, it was reported by the Daily Record that Scottish Premier League club Rangers were chasing Estigarribia when their boss Ally McCoist spent a week scouting in Argentina.

 Juventus

-On 28 August 2011, Estigarribia moved to Juventus F.C. on a season loan for a €500,000 fee, with an option of making the transfer permanent for €5 million at the end of the season, from a proxy club Deportivo Maldonado.
+On 28 August 2011, Estigarribia moved to Juventus FC on a season loan for a €500,000 fee, with an option of making the transfer permanent for €5 million at the end of the season, from a proxy club Deportivo Maldonado.
 He made his debut as a substitute against Chievo and got his first start against Genoa.
 He scored his first goal for Juventus against Napoli where the match ended in a 3–3 tie.